The new generation lunar gravitational wave detectors: sky map resolution and joint analysis: Introduction

-The paper is organized as follows: in Sec.
-II, we outline the Fisher information matrix formalism for monochromatic gravitational waves and derive the orbital configuration of the CIGO detectors; in Sec.
-III, we present the sky-localization performance of CIGO operating both independently and in a network with LISA, TianQin, and Taiji, and estimate the impact of lunar-based noise on CIGO's localization accuracy; in Sec.
-IV, we investigate the regular tetrahedral configuration of CIGO and compare its angular resolution with that of the original planar configuration to assess potential improvements.
+The paper is organized as follows.
+In the results section, we present the sky-localization performance of CIGO operating both independently and in a network with LISA and TianQin, and estimate the impact of lunar-based noise on CIGO's localization accuracy.
+Besides, we investigate the regular tetrahedral configuration of CIGO and compare its angular resolution with that of the original planar configuration to assess potential improvements.
+We conclude all the results and provide an outlook in the discussion section.
+In the methods section, we outline the methodology and settings adopted in this work, including the Fisher information matrix formalism for monochromatic gravitational waves and the orbital equation of CIGO detectors.
+Some detailed derivations and parameter settings are presented in the supplementary information.